 Withdrawal of Contributions

-Once contributions are withdrawn, your retirement system membership terminates, which results in the loss of your eligibility to apply for a service, disability, deferred, or reciprocal retirement.
-Therefore, you should give careful consideration to all of the options available before making an election to withdraw your retirement contributions.
+If you elect to withdraw your retirement contributions, your VCERA membership immediately ends, as does your right to apply for a service, disability, deferred or reciprocal retirement.
+Therefore, please give careful consideration to all your options before deciding to withdraw your funds.

 You can either refund or roll over your account balance.
-Refundable contributions include the amount you paid into the retirement system, any employer-paid portion of employee contributions, and the interest credited to those amounts.
+Refundable contributions include the amounts you paid into VCERA, any employer-paid portion of employee contributions (if applicable), and the semiannual interest credited on those amounts.

 VCERA is required to withhold 20% of the taxable portion of any distribution for federal tax purposes.
-The taxable portion will consist of any pre-tax contributions you made to the Plan, the employer-paid employee contributions, and interest that has been credited to your member funds on deposit.
-The 20% withholding will not apply if you roll over the taxable portion of the VCERA distribution to an IRA or qualified employer retirement plan willing to accept a rollover.
+The withholding will not apply if you roll over the taxable portion of the distribution to an IRA or qualified employer retirement plan willing to accept a rollover.
 For more information, download VCERA’s Special Tax Notice.

-If you do not make a written election at the time of your separation from service with a VCERA participating employer, you will be placed automatically in a deferred retirement status, and your individual funds will be left on deposit with VCERA.
-You may withdraw funds left on deposit at any time by requesting and completing a Disposition form.
+If you do not make a written election on the form, you will be placed automatically in a deferred membership status and your contributions will remain on deposit with VCERA.
+However, you may withdraw your funds at any time by completing a disposition form.

-NOTE: The foregoing is not intended to be tax advice; please consult a tax professional or the IRS for more information prior to requesting a withdrawal of your retirement plan contributions.
+The foregoing is not intended to be tax advice.
+Please consult a tax professional or the IRS for tax-related information prior to requesting a withdrawal of your VCERA contributions.